 Supreme Court rejected dangerous “independent state legislature” theory in Moore v.
 Harper with 6-3 decision, preserving state courts’ ability to review federal election laws under state constitutions.
 Theory would have given state legislatures unchecked power over federal …

-US Supreme CourtNorth Carolina LegislatureDemocracy advocatesindependent-state-legislaturesupreme-courtelection-lawconstitutional-lawchecks-and-balances+1 more
+U.S. Supreme CourtNorth Carolina LegislatureDemocracy advocatesindependent-state-legislaturesupreme-courtelection-lawconstitutional-lawchecks-and-balances+1 more

 ProPublica exposed that Supreme Court Justice Samuel Alito failed to disclose an expensive luxury fishing trip to Alaska in July 2008, paid for by billionaire hedge fund manager Paul Singer and other Republican donors.
 Alito flew to Alaska on Singer’s private jet and stayed at the King Salmon …